lrobvilla/lorenz_equations/README.md

-## Lorenz system of differential equations
+## Animation of the solutions of the Lorenz system of differential equations

 ![lorenz_equation](https://user-images.githubusercontent.com/30398083/224520920-75dc68df-0305-4538-b344-e6450cf83683.gif)